anujgoenka9/Fruit-Ripeness-Detection/README.md

 ![Fruit Ripeness](https://user-images.githubusercontent.com/62397380/161310731-2eb88126-5403-4647-8f1d-aebe52b2f220.jpg)

 ## Deployment
 The model was then deployed on raspberry pi 4.
 The raspbian os does not support tensorflow 2, hence I had to convert the keras model into tensorflow's frozen graph model so that I can read the model using OpenCV's DNN module.
+I achieved this with the help of [this](https://ksingh7.medium.com/part-iii-convert-keras-model-to-tensorflow-frozen-graph-model-a6aa6b1aaeee) blog post.